timclassic/docker-baseimage/README.md

     bash# ping my-test-domain.com
     ...should ping 127.0.0.1...

-**Note on apt-get upgrading:** if any Ubuntu updates overwrite libnss_files.so.2, then the workaround is removed.
+**Note on apt-get upgrading:** if any Debian updates overwrite libnss_files.so.2, then the workaround is removed.
 You have to re-enable it by running `/usr/bin/workaround-docker-2267`.
 To be safe, you should run this command every time after running `apt-get upgrade`.

 <a name="building"></a>